 McCoy Hall (under 18)

-During dormitory check-in, students will receive access cards, lanyards and their room keys.
+During dormitory check-in, students will receive access cards and their room keys.
 After students check in, they should proceed to their rooms and drop off any belongings.
 Once settled, students and parents should proceed to the Summer Programs check-in area, directions to which will be included in their check-in information.

 Charles Commons (18 +)

-Students over the age of 18 can check-in at Charles Commons anytime from 7:00am-12:00am.
-During dormitory check-in, students will receive access cards, lanyards, and their room keys.
+Students over the age of 18 can check-in at Charles Commons from 12:00 – 4:00 PM.
+During dormitory check-in, students will receive access cards and their room keys.
 After students check in, they should proceed to their rooms and drop off any belongings.
 Once settled, students should proceed to pick up their welcome folder in McCoy Hall from 11:00 am- 3:00 pm.
 After 3:00 pm please pick up your welcome folder in the Summer Discovery office in McCoy Hall (1st floor).

 Students will receive their J-cards (student ID) along with a folder containing important phone numbers, a calendar of events, along with campus maps, a list of restaurants around campus and a guide to local places of worship.
 In addition, students will receive their course room assignments.
 Students should bring copies of any missing documents that were not already uploaded to their account and their medical insurance cards.

 Orientation for parents and students will include introductions to the staff and a brief orientation to the academic and residential programs.
-Two information sessions are held for residential students, the first at 2:00 PM, the second at 4:00 PM.
+Two information sessions are held for students, the first at 1:00 PM, the second at 3:00 PM.
 Commuter students can also attend these sessions.
-Orientation location will be announced in your acceptance packet.

 Tours of Campus